OskarsHub/pswrdManagerWeb/README.md

 # pswrdManagerWeb

-This is a simple password manager webpage that allows users to store and manage their passwords securely.
+This is a simple password manager webpage that allows users to store their passwords securely.

-## Technologies Used
+## Features

-This project was built using:
+    Frontend made with React.

-    javaScript
+    Backend made with Node.js

-    CSS
+## Getting Started

-    React
+To get started with this project, follow these steps:

-    Node.js
+    1. Clone the frontend to your local machine
-    PostgreSQL
+    2. Install the required dependencies using npm install
-    bcrypt
+    3. Start the development server using npm start
-    JSON Web Tokens
+    4. Open http://localhost:3000 in your web browser